Armadillo (character)

 Armadillo (Antonio Rodriguez) is a supervillain appearing in American comic books published by Marvel Comics.
 Created by writer Mark Gruenwald and artist Paul Neary, he first appeared in Captain America #308 (August 1985).
-Armadillo is depicted as a superhuman with the appearance and abilities of an armadillo, including enhanced strength, durability, and the ability to curl into a ball.
+Armadillo is a superhuman with the appearance and abilities of an armadillo, including enhanced strength, durability, and the ability to curl into a ball.

-Initially introduced as an antagonist, His transformation was the result of experimental procedures performed on him in the hopes of curing his girlfriend’s terminal illness, which ultimately led to his mutation.
+Initially introduced as an antagonist, his transformation was the result of experimental procedures performed on him in the hopes of curing his girlfriend’s terminal illness, which ultimately led to his mutation.
 Over time, Armadillo transitioned from a reluctant villain to a recurring antihero, occasionally working with teams such as the Initiative and serving as a minor ally to established heroes.

 The character has appeared in various Marvel media, including animated series and video games.

 Publication history

 Created by Mark Gruenwald and Paul Neary, the character made his first appearance in Captain America #308 (August 1985).

 Gruenwald recounted that Armadillo "is just a silly monster I wanted to throw in as kind of a joke on the old Marvel armadillo thing in the letters page".